 January 2016 Ian Chiu

-CES 2016 has delivered a number of firsts for the USB-C connector standard which makes it possible for delivery of power, video and data over the same type of cable and at the same time allows reversible plug orientation.
-Together they marked the beginning of the connectivity revolution that will eventually replace most of the existing wired interfaces that we’ve come to know and love.
+CES 2016 has seen a number of firsts for USB-C standard.
+The new connector makes it possible for delivery of power, video and data over the same type of cable.
+Most importantly, it allows for reversible plug orientation.
+Together they marked the beginning of the connectivity revolution that will see most of the existing wired interfaces that we’ve come to know and love being replaced by USB-C.

 Without further ado, here’s a round-up of USB-C devices that made debut in CES and that are expected to hit retail shelves in upcoming months.
 Early adopters of the new connector – predominantly MacBook users – can check these out to see how USB 3.1, USB Power Delivery and USB-C complement each other.

-For the first time, we saw USB-C monitors, and they come in different varieties, ranging from $199 Asus’ 15.6″ IPS portable display to $4999 Dell’s 30″ 4k OLED panel.
+For the first time, we saw the industry’s first USB-C monitors.
+They come in different varieties and prices, ranging from $199 Asus’ 15.6″ IPS portable display to $4999 Dell’s 30″ 4k OLED panel.
 The said Asus monitor, named MB169C+, adds a USB-C so any tablets and laptops with a compatible connector can power this 1080p screen thru USB-C’s DisplayPort alternate mode.
 The display’s contrast ratio is rated at 220 cd/m2 and response rate at 5ms.
 It also comes with in-house Blue Light Filter with 4 different settings to lower blue light emissions by as much as 70%.

 The Dell’s mammoth monitor – UltraSharp UP3017Q – delivers almost everything money could buy.
 The 30” display is rated 100% AdobeRGB with 1.07 billion color depth.
 Being OLED, the Dell is exceptionally good at black reproduction in addition to delivering an incredibly quick response time at 0.1ms.
 Even though the UP3017Q runs on USB-C, there are numerous adapters that connect display to HDMI, DisplayPort or Thunderbolt 3-enabled USB-C.